komfiGolabi/Free-2-Be-Fit-MS1-Kamila-Golebiowska/README.md

 [CSS Validator Page](https://jigsaw.w3.org/css-validator/)
 * Code from style.css was copied as a direct input into the CSS validator page and no errors were found, only one warning, where I put button background color and a border in the same color.

-Google Dev Tool
+Google Dev Tool: Lighthouse
-* used throughout all the project

-Lighthouse
+ * I made reports for each site on both desktop and mobile options.

  ### First Time User: